maiziezhoulab/FocalSV/README.md

 To execute the code, either add `FocalSV/focalsv` to your `.bashrc` file or use the full path.

+## Before you start

+- FocalSV is designed for autosomal chromosomes only, as the phasing scenario is more complex on sex chromosomes.
+- The input BAM file for each step is a WGS BAM file.
+In our test example you will see we used chr21 BAM file only because it is smaller to upload.
+In other words, you don't have to split WGS BAM file by chromosome manually.
 # Large INDEL detection
 ## Step 0: Automatically detect target regions (for auto mode)